datagrok-ai/public/help/develop/admin/docker-compose.md

 export DATAGROK_GROK_SPAWNER_PORT='8001'
 ```

-4. The last step is to actually run the second stand.
-It is important to change the project name to start the second
+4. The last step is to run the second stand.
+It is important to change the project name to start the second Datagrok
-   Datagrok stand.
+   stand.
 The project name in [the standard instructions](#instructions), which were used for the first stand,
    is `datagrok`.
 For example, you can add an increment to the project name: `datagrok_2`

    ```shell